-Developers, not farmers, get biggest hit from wetlands rule
+Big winners in Trump rollback of wetlands rules?
+Developers

 - Jeff and MacKenzie Bezos to end marriage that saw Amazon soar

+“It was a total kill on you and other businesses,” Trump said.
+He claimed farmers and builders alike wept in gratitude when he signed an executive order in 2017, as one of the first official acts of his presidency, directing a rewrite of the wetlands protections.

+“We’re going to keep federal regulators out of your stock tanks, your drainage ditches, your puddles and your ponds,” Trump told the cheering farmers Monday.

-But Trump and his administration put farmers front and center as beneficiaries of the proposed rollback because of the strong regard Americans historically hold for farming, opponents say.
-Trump was scheduled to speak Monday to a national farm convention.
+Opponents contend Trump and his administration put farmers front and center as beneficiaries of the proposed rollback because of the strong regard Americans historically hold for farming.

-“The administration understands good optics in surrounding themselves with farmers,” in proposing the rollback, said Geoff Gisler, a senior attorney at the Southern Environmental Law Center.
+“The administration understands good optics in surrounding themselves with farmers,” said Geoff Gisler, a senior attorney at the Southern Environmental Law Center.
 “Surrounding themselves with folks that would represent the industries that actually benefit would not be as good an optic.”

 Backers “have been really happy to have farmers be the face of it,” said Kenneth Kopocis, the Environmental Protection Agency’s deputy assistant administrator for water under the Obama administration.
 But the building industry, oil and gas and others with lower profiles in the campaign “are going to be some of the big beneficiaries.”